sahat/satellizer/README.md

 **Satellizer** is a simple to use, end-to-end, token-based authentication module for [AngularJS](http://angularjs.org) with built-in support for Google, Facebook, LinkedIn, Twitter and Email & Password sign-in methods.
 You are not limited to the sign-in options above, in fact you can add any *OAuth 1.0* or *OAuth 2.0* provider by passing provider-specific information during the configuration step.

-Unlike many other modules and code examples, **Satellizer** uses *popups* instead of *page redirects* for authentication with third-party providers.
-So, in that respect it is closer to [Torii](http://vestorly.github.io/torii/demo.html) than [angular-client-side-auth](http://angular-client-side-auth.herokuapp.com/) project.
-Personally, I believe that in a *single-page application* authentication via a popup provides a slightly better user experience than a page redirect.

 ![Screenshot](https://lh4.googleusercontent.com/-0UUIecT-3N4/U-LQJkd75iI/AAAAAAAAEZY/YN3Oe-eUPGc/w1676-h1158-no/satellizer.png)

 ## Getting Started